elys-network/elys/x/perpetual/spec/09_funding_payment.md

 ### 4. **Funding Fee Collection**

 At every block, the calculated funding fees are tracked.
-If a user makes a interaction the fee collection is triggreed and The details of this process can be found in the source code:
+If a user makes a interaction(close position or consolidate) the fee collection is triggered and The details of this process can be found in the source code:
 [Funding Fee Collection Code](https://github.com/elys-network/elys/blob/main/x/perpetual/keeper/settle_funding_fee_collection.go).

 The collected funding fees act as the source for redistribution to the traders, depending on the market's funding rate outcome.